 Palmini is the new zucchini noodle, that is, a pure vegetable that can be made to resemble a noodle without flour of any kind.
 The taste is gentle and the natural texture and bite of hearts of palm lend themselves well to linguine-shaped noodles.
 Get the Cold Thai Noodle Salad recipe.

-Palmini Low Carb Hearts of Palm Linguine, Case of 6 for $25.64 on Amazon
+Palmini Low Carb Hearts of Palm Linguine, Case of 6 for $26.96 from Amazon

 Gluten-free pasta option #3: Hearts of Palm